R-kill-9/Hacking-Notes/Privilege Escalation & Post-Explotation/Windows/Windows Privilege Escalation Guide.md

-net localgroup administrators   # Local admins whoami /groups             # List user groups whoami /priv               # User privileges
+net localgroup administrators   # Local admins whoami /groups             # List user groups whoami /priv               # User privileges whoami /all                # Get all the information related with the user
 ```

 ## Privilege Escalation via Schedules or Services